agilize/terraform-provider-jumpcloud/docs/ghcr-usage.md

 ./scripts/publish-local.sh
 ```

-This script compiles the provider, creates a Docker image, and publishes it to GHCR under your username.
+This script compiles the provider, creates Docker images for all supported platforms, and publishes them to GHCR under your username.